The CUSTOMER PROPOSITION

 A customer proposition is a clear and concise definition of what your business offers your customers.
-It is in effect your promise to your customers – “do business with me, and this is what you will get”.
+It is in effect your promise to your customers:

 A customer proposition is important because it crystallises why customers should use your business rather than your competitors.
 This is important both internally (for your own staff) and externally (for your customers) as it highlights and reinforces the gap you are targeting in the market and any unique capability that you may have.